raspberrypilearning/party-game/en/step_2.md

 ## Your idea

 Use this step to plan your party game.
-You can plan by just thinking; tinkering; drawing or writing; or however you like!
+You can plan by just thinking, tinkering, drawing or writing, or however you like!

 TO DO: Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png)